Romance (guitar piece): Antonio Rubira

-Publishing company Ricordi of Argentina currently publishes the piece and attributes authorship to Antonio Rubira.
+Publishing company Ricordi of Argentina currently publishes the piece, and attributes authorship to Antonio Rubira.

 Manuscripts

-The earliest manuscripts of the piece documented so far, are from the late 19th century: one attributing authorship to Antonio Rubira; and an unsigned version which shows a note at the bottom stating "Melodia de Sor" (Sor's melody) arguably attributing the piece to Fernando Sor.
+The earliest documented manuscripts of the piece are from the late 19th century.
+One attributes authorship to Antonio Rubira; another, unsigned, version has a note at the bottom which says "Melodia de Sor" (Sor's melody), possibly referring to Fernando Sor.
 A noticeable difference between these manuscripts and the famous version of Yepes is the inverted arpeggio.
-Both manuscripts, though believed to be from the late 19th Century, have not been formally dated, and are not believed to be in the handwriting of the alleged authors, but rather are believed to be copies made by students or musicians (also note that Fernando Sor died in 1839).
+Both manuscripts, though believed to be from the late 19th Century, have not been formally dated.
+They are not believed to be in the handwriting of the alleged authors, but are thought to be copies made by students or other musicians.
+(Note that Fernando Sor died in 1839.)

 The Ukrainian folk song Nich Yaka Misyachna (Beautiful Moonlight) could be a precursor of the piece.
-Although some correlation can be made between Beethoven's Moonlight Sonata (especially the arpeggio), the Romance guitar piece and the Ukrainian folk song, the latter has enjoyed much success through Eastern Europe and Russia, while being vastly different from the Spanish/Argentine song and its various arrangements.
-Notably, since European music is largely governed by the same harmonic principles, similarities between unrelated original compositions are not only inevitable, but ubiquitous.
+Although some correlation can be made between Beethoven's Moonlight Sonata (especially the arpeggio), the Romance guitar piece and the Ukrainian folk song, the Ukrainian version has enjoyed much success through Eastern Europe and Russia and is vastly different from the Spanish/Argentine song and its various arrangements.
+Most European music is largely governed by the same harmonic principles, and similarities between unrelated original compositions are not uncommon.

 Disproved origins

-Narciso Yepes (1927 — 1997) interpreted and is listed as the author of the piece in René Clément's 1952 film Jeux interdits (Forbidden Games).
+Narciso Yepes (1927 — 1997) interpreted the piece and is credited as its author in René Clément's 1952 film Jeux interdits (Forbidden Games).
 The popularity of the film gave the piece worldwide fame.
-Yepes currently has the copyright of this composition in Spain although recordings and manuscripts of this song predate 1952.
-Newer publications show Yepes as the arranger and the piece being of anonymous authorship, or authored by Fernando Sor.
+Yepes currently has the copyright in Spain, although recordings and manuscripts exist which predate 1952.
+Newer publications name Yepes as the arranger and the piece being either of anonymous authorship, or the work of Fernando Sor.

-The official statement from Narciso Yepes and the Yepes heirs is that Narciso Yepes, being a young boy, originally composed the piece for his mother when he was about seven years old (c.
-1934) and soon thereafter performed it between acts at the Teatro Guerra, in Lorca, Spain.
-Some time later, he recounts, when he was thirteen years old he attended a performance in Valencia and heard his composition performed by another guitarist, who indicated the authorship as "anonymous".
-Yepes contends that the melody had been plagiarized (with some changes to the arrangement) by someone who, he assumes, must have attended that first performance.
+The official statement from Narciso Yepes and the Yepes heirs is that Narciso Yepes composed this piece for his mother when he was about seven years old (circa 1934), and soon after performed it between acts at the Teatro Guerra, in Lorca, Spain.
+Some time later, he recounts, when he was thirteen years old, he attended a performance in Valencia and heard his composition presented by another guitarist, who indicated the authorship as "anonymous".
+Yepes contends that the piece had been plagiarized (with some changes to the arrangement) by someone who, he assumes, must have heard his performance of it first.

-However, Yepes was born 1927 and cannot be the author of the work, since it was already recorded in 1900 and published before 1925 (possibly 1913) by J.A.
-MEDINA e HIJO; and in 1919 in the method of Pedro Mascaró y Reissig, etc.
+Yepes, however, was born in 1927 and cannot be the author of the work, since there was already a recording of it in existence in 1900; and it had been published before 1925, possibly as early as 1913, by J.A.
+MEDINA e HIJO; and in 1919 in the method of Pedro Mascaró y Reissig.

-Vicente Gomez (1911–2001) published it and performed it in 1941 in the Hollywood movie Blood and Sand with Tyrone Power and Rita Hayworth, also attributing authorship of the song to himself.
+Vicente Gomez (1911–2001) published this piece and performed it in 1941 in the Hollywood movie Blood and Sand, also attributing authorship to himself.